SMART, DIRECTED, EFFECTIVE, PROACTIVE LEARNING

 "Without 'sufficient knowledge' we cannot live an effective, happy life.
 There is no good fairy that will rescue us from this reality.
 We must spend the time doing 'the work', following the path...until we get to that point where we can see that we are more than 'life competent'."

-Learning "too much" puts one in the zone of having knowledge which is never applies and there is useless.
+Learning "too much" puts one in the zone of having knowledge which is never applied and therefore is useless or in the area of not gaining much for one's time.
 There is no legitimate learning for learning's sake - it is only learning for "life's" sake.

 ONLY "DIRECTED" LEARNING IS EFFECTIVE